drmikecrowe/cmsms_monolog/README.md

 TARGET AUDIENCE
 ================

 This module will benefit developers.
-Standard CMSMS installations will NOT benefit from this, as standard CMSMS logs will go to Monolog.
+Standard CMSMS installations will NOT benefit from this, as standard CMSMS logs will not go to Monolog.

 CAUTION
 ========